pansanity666/panxiao.github.io/index.md

   ****Xiao Pan***, Hao Luo, Wei Jiang, Jianming Zhang, Jianyang Gu, Peike Li*

 ## Education
-- B.S.
-College of Control Science and Engineering, Zhejiang University, 2015-2019
+- B.S.:  College of Control Science and Engineering, Zhejiang University, 2015-2019
-- M.S.
-College of Control Science and Engineering, Zhejiang University, 2019-2021
+- M.S.:  College of Control Science and Engineering, Zhejiang University, 2019-2021
-- Ph.D.
-College of Computer Science and Technology, Zhejiang University, 2021-Now
+- Ph.D.: College of Computer Science and Technology, Zhejiang University, 2021-Now

 ## Miscs
 I started to learn to play ErHu (one of the most ancient Chinese traditional instruments, Chinese version of Violin) when I was 4 years old, taught by my father.